Skip to main content

 AuD, BA, BS, CScD, DC, DDS, DEd, DHS, DMD, DMT, DNP, DO, DPM, DSc, DScPT, DVM, EdD, JD, LLM, MA, MBA, MEd, MHS, MLS, MOTR, MPA, MPH, MPP, MS, MSHA, ND, NMD, PharmD, PhD, PsyD, SLPD, SLPM (and others as identified)

-FAPTA, only for Catherine Worthingham Fellows of APTA
+FAPTA (only for use by Catherine Worthingham Fellows of APTA)

 Guidance for Practical Use